Four Things to Look for in a Deck Gutter System

 Quality of Materials

 An under-deck gutter system works perfectly as long as the material captures and diverts the water correctly.
 Products installed above the joist use a rubberized membrane that drapes down between each joist bay.
 Sloping the membrane, so one end is lower than the other, allows the water to flow to a downspout at the end of the joist.
-The main advantage to using a membrane material for the deck gutter system versus metal, vinyl or PVC is that there are many options for a ceiling choice.
+The main advantage to using a membrane material for the deck gutter system versus metal, vinyl, or PVC is that there are many options for a ceiling choice.
 For homeowners who want a wood ceiling, a membrane system is an ideal solution.

 Ease of Installation

 We all heard the expression that the devil is in the details.
-When it comes to deck gutter system, ease of installation is a top consideration.
+When it comes to deck gutter systems, ease of installation is a top consideration.
 A good deck gutter system should be easy to install by either a homeowner or a deck builder.
 The project should not take more than a few hours to complete using a handful of tools.
 When deciding which deck gutter system to install, be sure to understand if the project requires an authorized installer or if you can do it yourself.

 Easy to Maintain

 Most deck gutter systems are easy to maintain.
 In homes where there are a lot of trees over the deck, the gutter may need to be cleaned out occasionally.
 Cleaning the gutter should not require anything more than a hose and a broom.
-In heavily wooded areas, it is smart to include an access panel that can be cleaned out regularly to prevent build up in the deck gutter system.
+In heavily wooded areas, it is smart to include an access panel that can be cleaned out regularly to prevent build-up in the deck gutter system.

 There are several deck gutter systems available from the industry’s top decking companies such as Trex, TimberTech, and CertainTeed.
 A product manufactured by a reliable brand typically comes with a strong warranty that lasts for decades.
 If you run into a problem, you can rest assured that any of the leading decking companies will give you the support you need.